Nazulka/Poster-Panda/TESTING.md

 * **_Registration_**:
     * Users can click on the *Register* button on the *My Account* dropdown menu.
     * The allauth registration form is rendered as expected.
 As all the fields are required in the form, leaving any of them unfilled prompts an allauth validation error.
-    * Allauth validation errors could also be caused by entering unmatched emails, already registered email, unmatching passwords, short password (less than 8 characters), too easy password, existing username, etc.
+    * Allauth validation errors could also be caused by entering unmatching emails, already registered email, unmatching passwords, short password (less than 8 characters), too easy password, existing username, etc.
     * When the valid form is submitted, users are required to verify their email address by clicking on the link in the email sent to the newly registered email address.

 * **_Login_**:
     * *Log In* form is rendered on the *Sign In* page.
     * *Sign up* link is provided if users haven't registered yet and redirects them to the registration page.
     * *The username and/or password you specified are not correct.* error is generated if wrong username / email address or password entered.
-    * *Forgot password* link is provided to allow users to allow users to reset their password.
+    * *Forgot password* link provided allows users to reset their password.
     * If all the entries are valid, a toast success message is displayed and users are redirected to the Home page.

 * **_Logout_**:
-    * *Sign Out* page is accessed by clicking on *My Account* and *Logout*.
+    * *Sign Out* page is accessed by clicking on *My Account* > *Logout*.
     * Users need to confirm sighning out by clicking on the *Sign Out* button.
     * A toast message is displayed to confirm successful sign out and users are redirected to the Home Page.